 So what changed?

 In the world of post-traditional project management (I think this term is useful because it recognises that things have changed, and that what used to work may no longer do so), we are up against new challenges.
 We live in an age of transformation – it’s all around us, and we find it increasingly difficult to identify a status quo.
 One change leads to another, leads to another…..
 Result?
 Constant state of flux.

 So when we try and describe the end goal, it gets a bit difficult.
 The goal posts keep moving – this is something we used to complain about, but increasingly we are forced to accept that it’s inevitable and we have to find a way to live with it.
-Change on a project is no longer a risk, it’s a reality, and we have to find a way to perform and achieve in that context.
+Simply look at how our own expectations have changed when it comes to searching the internet, digital marketing and social media.
+Change on any project is no longer a risk, it’s a reality, and we have to find a way to perform and achieve in that context.

 How do we do that when we’re surrounded by so much uncertainty?

 Clearly we can’t do it ‘the old way’ any more, where we used our past experience to pin down the end result and knew exactly what that was (how it looked, smelt, and functioned).
 This isn’t as effective anymore because things are changing so fast that what worked last time may not work again!

 Brains aren’t good with uncertainty.
 Our brains haven’t actually evolved as fast as everything around us, they’re hard-wired to check constantly for danger and threat, and so they tend to spot the negatives first.
 So we have to consciously prevent them going into this ‘threat’ response, to stop ourselves feeling completely overwhelmed, using up brain energy and preventing us thinking clearly.
 The challenge is to control uncertainty in a way that allows us to respond to change, and be able to innovate and be creative.